Skip to main content

 • the effectiveness of regulatory interventions.

-This research is part of the ACMA research program, which gathers evidence that informs our decisions as a regulator, and ensures we are up to date on market developments and consumer trends.
+This research is part of the ACMA research program, which gathers evidence that informs our decisions as a regulator and ensures we are up to date on market developments and consumer trends.

-From 2017 to 2023, the ACMA-commissioned research was undertaken by The Social Research Centre (SRC) using the SRC’s probability-based online panel, Life in Australia (LinA).
-While most respondents completed the survey online, LinA also included people without internet access or who are not comfortable completing surveys online, who completed the survey by phone.
-In 2023, the ACMA ran a supplementary survey to provide an information base for understanding consumer trends in use and attitudes about their telco services, and their experience with providers, scams and sources of news.
+From 2017 to 2024, the ACMA-commissioned research was undertaken by The Social Research Centre (SRC) using the SRC’s probability-based online panel, Life in Australia (LinA).
+While most respondents completed the survey online, LinA also included people without internet access or who were not comfortable completing surveys online, who completed the survey by phone.
+In 2024, the ACMA ran a supplementary survey to provide an information base for understanding consumer trends in use and attitudes about their telco services, and their experience with providers, scams and sources of news.
 The surveys used the same methodology and were undertaken during the same field work period, but with a different sample.

 The survey data is representative of the Australian population aged 18 and over.

-Table 1: Survey 1 – summary of key statistics, 2017 to 2023
+Table 1: Survey 1 – summary of key statistics, 2017 to 2024

 Jun